OrkaJS

 Evaluation Metrics

-Measure the quality of your LLM responses with built-in and custom evaluation metrics.
+Measure response quality with built-in and custom metrics, ensuringproduction-grade reliability.

 Why Evaluation?